Sreekar1702/centimeprojects/README.md

 ****Task1****

 _Service1 MainApp:_
-@GetMapping - /healthCheck - Returns "UP" is service is running.
+@GetMapping - /healthCheck - Returns "UP" , if service is running.

-@PostMapping - /concatResponse - Hits service2 and service2 and returns concatenated response from service2 + service3.
+@PostMapping - /concatResponse - Hits service2 and service3 and returns concatenated response from service2 + service3.

-_Service2 helloservice:_  @GetMapping - /hello - Returns "Hello" is service is running.
+_Service2 helloservice:_  @GetMapping - /hello - Returns "Hello", if service2 is running.

-_Service3 concatstringsserver:_ @PostMapping - /concatuser - If input contains "name and surname" returns a concatened string with "name surname".
+_Service3 concatstringsserver:_ @PostMapping - /concatuser - If input contains "name and surname" , returns a concatened string with "name surname".
                                  If any parameter is null/empty in name/surname, throws exception as "name/surmae is null"

 _ConfigServer:_ Eureka server to host eureka on 8761 port.

 **Problem staments and resolution for Task1:**

-_Included Error Handling:_  CustomExceptionhandling while processing request and GenricExceptionhandler which triggers when input data is null/empty, validation of response from servers.
+_Included Error Handling:_  Implemented CustomExceptionhandling while processing request and GenricExceptionhandler which triggers when input data in request is null/empty, validation of response from servers.

 _Logs tracing:_ Used zipkin for tracking request based on traceid/servicename , distributed tracing, time taken by each request to process.

-_Service Discovery:_ Created Eureka Server for service discovery using service names to communicate between two apis.
+_Service Discovery:_ Created Eureka Server for service discovery using service names to communicate between two API's.
 Swagger UI has been included in order to help visualize and interact with the resources of service1.

 **Deployment in AWS:**
 Created docker images for each service and pushed to dockerhub.
-Created EC2 instances and deployed docker images by pulling them from dockerhub on the instances in VPC and added inbound rule in Security group for exposing ports of respective services.
+Created EC2 instances and deployed docker images by pulling them from dockerhub on the ec2 instances in VPC and added inbound rules in Security group to allow network traffic in between services.

 Service1 GetMethod:(service status)